 Why is oral hygiene so important?

 Periodontal disease and decay are both caused by bacterial plaque.
-Plaque is a colorless film which sticks to your teeth at the gum line.
+Plaque is a colorless film that sticks to your teeth at the gum line.
 Plaque constantly forms on your teeth.
-By thorough daily brushing and flossing you can remove these germs and help prevent periodontal disease.
+By thorough daily brushing and flossing, you can remove these germs and help prevent periodontal disease.

 How to Brush Teeth